rajr5/react-native-android-screen-on/README.md

 foreground or background.
 This is great for kiosk apps without lockscreens to turn the screen back on when something happens, such as a push notification.

+This module also exposes methods to acquire a partial wake lock, which will keep the CPU running and prevent the app from going into Doze.
+This will eat up the user's battery, so be cautious.
+This can be useful for preventing sleep on devices.
 ## Installation

 **Note:** This package requires React Native >=0.60.